 All of our programs and events are inclusive.
 Members of the general population are encouraged to take our programs, volunteer, and attend our events.
 We believe in the importance and positive impact of including and valuing people with developmental disabilities in our communities.

 We have small class sizes to make sure that each student receives maximum individual attention.

 Our instructors work closely with family members and agency staff to customize teaching approaches and best meet the needs of each student.

-Students learn a specific process of acrylic painting as they work on the same piece over the course of 6 weeks, from a blank canvas to completion.
-They also participate in collaborative paintings during the class cycle, too.
+Students learn a specific process of acrylic painting as they work on the same piece from blank canvas to completion.
 Along the way, instructors will introduce aspects of color theory, perspective, and various approaches to paint application, always mindful of each student’s capabilities.

 Students learn basic yoga asanas (poses) and breath work techniques designed to help them develop flexibility, strength, and balance.
 Each class is customized to address the needs of the students, and modified poses (e.g., chair yoga) are also taught for those who require alternatives.

 In past years we have offered various additional workshops not listed above, including sketch comedy, singing, songwriting, and film.
 Going forward we are excited to revisit these art forms from the past, while expanding our creative offerings to include classes that focus on the writing and acting process.